-As with any artist, you can trace much of Virtaperko’s work back to a handful of experiences and principles.
+As with any artist, you can trace much of Virtaperko’s work back to a handful of personal experiences and principles.
 Did the ‘thousands of hours of Baroque and Classical music’ he heard pre-teens shape the spinning intricacies and symmetries of GACH (2005)?
 Probably.
-Did the tearaway brilliance of his teenage hero Frank Zappa influence the digging grooves and psychedelic irreverence of his Concerto for Knifonium and Orchestra (Ambrosian Delights, 2013)?
+Did the tearaway brilliance of his teenage hero Zappa influence the digging grooves and psychedelic irreverence of his Concerto for Knifonium and Orchestra (Ambrosian Delights, 2013)?
 Surely.
 Did his membership of the popular Finnish rock band Ultra Bra prompt him to get his own Ensemble Ambrosius jamming through the borderless tracks of their album Metrix on Baroque instruments?
 Likely.
 Did his time presenting the alternative music documentary Välilevjä for YLE Radio free his mind from national, cultural and hierarchical dogmas?
 Absolutely.

 You hear all this in Virtaperko’s music – never nostalgic or romantic, always direct, organised and engaging.
 There’s grandeur in his breakthrough orchestral work Kuru (2009), a glacial orchestral slab filled with fluttering detail and imbued with an arresting sense of direction.
-There’s seismic power and cut-glass exactitude in his Five Words of Calvino (2010) whose fast, deft counterpoint tells you all you need to know about its composer well-honed craft.
-The trademark Virtaperko ‘groove’ so often lurks around the corner, abutting the cradling ostinatos of November (2005) which collapses into a funked-up, 21st-century La Valse full of curveball harmonies and outlandish solos, or on-hand to underline the irony of Music for Old Europe (2006), its sounds emerging into colourful gregariousness from bleached, lost landscapes.
-If you want to know why one critic described Virtaperko as the ‘Finnish Ravel’, there are answers in the meticulous explorations of tone colour that characterise so many of his smaller works – from the tiny insect-like scamperings of The Devil’s Lungs (2005) to the intimate and luminous conversations of Songs of Innocence, Lust and Sorrow (2011).
+It was succeeded by the exquisite Usvapatsas (2017), a caught and sculpted drift of orchestral mist created for the Finnish Radio Symphony Orchestra that demonstrated new advances in his large-scale thinking.
+There’s seismic power and cut-glass exactitude in his Calvinon viisi sanaa (Five Words of Calvino, 2010) whose fast, deft counterpoint tells you all you need to know about its composer well-honed craft.
+The trademark Virtaperko groove so often lurks around corners in his works, abutting the cradling ostinatos of Marraskuu (November, 2005) which collapses into a funked-up, 21st-century La Valse full of curveball harmonies and outlandish solos, or on-hand to underline the irony of Music for Old Europe (2006), its sounds blossoming into gregarious colour from bleached, lost landscapes.
+More recently, Virtaperko has continued to play with the musical infrastructure of old Europe via a series of new works for early music instruments.

-So much of Virtaperko’s music is, like Zappa’s, impossible to categorise – neither the forced ‘crossover’ of genre tourism nor the spun-out, synthetic tapestries of the post-serial Germanic/Nordic school.
+So much of Virtaperko’s music is, like Zappa’s, impossible to second-guess – neither the forced crossover of genre tourism nor the spun-out, synthetic tapestries of the post-serial Germanic/Nordic school.
 That’s born-out by the ensembles and organisations with whom he’s worked: from the Finnish Radio and Lahti Symphony Orchestras to the European Jazz, UMO Jazz and Metropole Orchestras.
 Rarely have the results of their collaborations not proved sonically charming, delicate, gentle and urgent.
 Stringent rhythms, direct harmonies and a penchant for cutting harpsichord and accordion sonorities ensure that Virtaperko’s music is always more acute than vague, more hard-nosed than misty-eyed.
 Many of his works have a rooted, physical feel born surely from the composer’s one-time dual existence as a Baroque cellist and a singer in a rock band.